Connect with us

 I used to congratulate myself on being able to really concentrate.

-So, when I am working on something important to me or important to a client, why don’t I shut down my devices, or put them in another room where I can’t hear the dings and bings and whistles and bells calling out to me?
+So, when working on something important to me or a client, why don’t I shut down my devices?

 Why don’t I attempt to restore my former level of concentration?

-Do I really think something so important that it cannot wait might be mixed in with the cute doggie videos, stills of what “friends” ate for breakfast, reposts of the some politician’s faux pas I already saw twice on CNN, emails from newsletters I signed up for, lost interest in and never got around to unsubscribing?
+Or the stills of what “friends” ate for breakfast, reposts of some politician’s faux pas I saw twice on CNN, emails from newsletters I signed up for, lost interest in, and never got around to unsubscribing?

-I am no psychologist but I suspect the changes brought about by the IT Revolution will influence our human evolution markedly.
+I am no psychologist, but I suspect the changes brought about by the IT Revolution will influence our human evolution markedly.

 For one, I notice we are getting really good at multitasking.